Family Encyclopedia >> Work

 2. Anticipate change and seize unexpected opportunities.

-3. Take advantage of your unique strengths and skills (even if they are unusual).
+3. Leverage your unique strengths and skills (even unusual ones).

-6. Surround yourself with people who share a common vision and passion.
+6. Surround yourself with shared vision and passion.

 Related: 5 tips for entrepreneurial success